 Click the Text Wrap pop-up menu and choose None.

-To specify what the border looks like, click the disclosure triangle next to Border, then click the pop-up menu and do one of the following:
+Click the Style tab, click the disclosure arrow next to Border, then do any of the following:

-To change the transparency of the border, drag the opacity slider.
+Change the transparency of the border: Drag the opacity slider.

-To lock the border so it doesn’t get moved accidentally, click the Arrange tab at the top of the sidebar, then click Lock.
+Lock the border so it doesn’t get moved accidentally: Click the Arrange tab at the top of the sidebar, then click Lock.

-To use the border on every page in a section, choose Arrange > Section Masters > Move Object to Section Master (from the Arrange menu at the top of your screen).
+Use the border on every page in a section: Choose Arrange > Section Masters > Move Object to Section Master (from the Arrange menu at the top of your screen).